pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 >Software:
 > - PM2_Pes_board_example
 > - Matlab file: pulse_to_angle_eval.m

+In the main file there are given examples of the minimum and maximum angle pulse width values obtained in the calibration process for a given servo model. <b>However, it should be remembered that these values for each servo, even of the same model, may vary, and to use them for accurate operations, each servo must undergo a calibration process.</b>

+Furthermore, the pulse width values established during the calibration process will be employed to compute the normalized width associated with a specific servo.
+This enables the servo positions to be adjusted within the range of 0 to 1.

 ### Conduct of the exercise:
 - First of all, you need to prepare the stand by connecting the servo to the PES Board to the appropriate input (D0 - D3).
 You should also plug the mechanical button into pin **PC_5** (map of pins can be found [HERE][4])